 include/- this directory contains library header files

-lib/- here the .so file with library is stored, along with any kits
+lib/- here the .so file with library is stored

-bin/- directory for additional binaries, like Licensing tool.
+tools/- optional directory for additional tools, like Licensing tool.

 /README- instruction of library usage